DasIstTomas/Praktika_App/README.md

 ## Praktika AI Mobile App:
-## Android Automated tests Demonstration, Preparations and Must-Know Things Before Start
+## Android Automated tests Demonstration, Preparations and Must-Know Things Before Tests Start

 ### Demonstration
 Kindly, find a link to a loom recorder website for a [demonstration recording](https://www.loom.com/share/f7d82adb437f498db912bd7ca765ab8a)

-### Environment Setup on Windows
+### Environment Setup on Windows and Starting Tests

 Before running the tests, you need to prepare your environment: